systemd.path — Path unit configuration

 The arguments of these directives must be absolute file system paths.

 Multiple directives may be combined, of the same and of different types, to watch multiple paths.
-If the empty string is assigned to any of these options the list of paths to watch is reset, and any prior assignments of these options will not have any effect.
+If the empty string is assigned to any of these options, the list of paths to watch is reset, and any prior assignments of these options will not have any effect.

-If a path already exists
+If a path already exists (in case of

 not empty (in case of

 at the time the path unit is activated, then the configured

 unit is immediately activated as well.
 Something similar does

 If the path itself or any of the containing directories are not accessible, systemd will watch for permission changes and notice that conditions are satisfied when permissions allow that.